 Before work shall begin to open a subdivision, eight paper prints of construction plans, showing the proposed design of the subdivision, shall first be submitted to the city engineer for review and approval.
 When received by the city engineer, a copy is to be forwarded to the MPC for review and approval.
 The MPC will keep the city engineer informed of its actions.
-Until the construction plans of a proposed subdivision have been approved by the MPC and the city engineer, a developer shall not grade, scrape or otherwise open or extend a street in the proposed subdivision, nor shall he in any manner cause construction to actually begin on a subdivision.
+Until the construction plans of a proposed subdivision have been approved by the MPC and the city engineer, a developer shall not grade, scrape or otherwise open or extend a street in the proposed subdivision, nor shall he stake out or lay out lots in such subdivision, nor shall he in any manner cause construction to actually begin on a subdivision.